DrKimpatrick/backend/APIContractSpec.md

   - Content:
     ```source-json
       {
-        "error": "You are unauthorized to make this request."
+        "error": "You have one or more invalid credentials"
       }
     ```
     OR